 By participating in robotics competitions, children can acquire and develop these STEM skills, which are not only applicable to robotics but also to a wide range of academic and career paths.

-Robotics competitions provide a practical, hands-on learning environment where kids can apply theoretical knowledge.
+The role of robotics competitions provide a practical, hands-on learning environment where kids can apply theoretical knowledge.
 They get to design, build, and program robots to perform specific tasks or solve particular problems.
 This experience is invaluable when pursuing robotics careers like Robotics Technician, Robotics Specialist, or Robotics Integrator.
 These roles require a deep understanding of robotic systems and their applications in a manufacturing setting, and the experience gained from robotics competitions can be a significant advantage.

 By participating in robotics competitions, kids can get access to the latest trends and technologies in the field.
 They get a glimpse into the industry's needs and the types of solutions that are in demand.
 This understanding can guide their educational choices and career paths, aligning them with the needs of the industry.

 According to a report by The Manufacturing Institute and Deloitte, 4.6 million jobs will need to be filled in the U.S. manufacturing sector over the next decade, and 2.4 million jobs may be left open due to a lack of trained workers.
 This gap presents a significant opportunity for those trained in robotics.
 By participating in robotics competitions, kids can start building the skills needed for these future jobs today.
+Advancing STEM education can be fun and engaging when done correctly, and robotics competitions are here to fill that need.

 If you’re wondering where you might be able to find information about upcoming robotics competitions, then we’ve got you covered: search RoboticsCareer.org today.